Embeddediot/02476-Machine-Learning-Operations-MRB/reports/README.md

 > Answer:

 Our CI structure is not fully implemented for the project as the group was pressed for time.
 However, a simple pytest unittest is demonstrated in the dataloader "get_data.py", checking if the .csv files are collected from Kaggle through the API and extracted from the .zip file. [this figure](figures/pytestFail.png) Shows the Pytest output when a wrong path is given to the file, thus causing the module to fail. [this figure](figures/pytestPass.png) shows the same test passing when the path is correct, such that the test is passed.
+For a robust, deployed system, such unit tests would need to cover a majority of the code.
+It ensures a quite modular approach of the code layout which is important in large systems.
+In Pytest, specific assertion errors can contain detailed descriptions, pointing the user in the right direction when issues arise.
+Systems with unit tests are often well suited for nightly builds, and these automated runs will oftentimes catch bugs in the codebase in unexpected places.
+CI can ensure that the project can be deployed accross different platforms with more ease, and other developers can get an better overview of the code with less effort.
+All these features can save a company a large work load and provide better tests for released software, causing fewer bugs to reach customers.

 ## Running code and tracking experiments